symptom-solver/software-lifecycle/software-development-plan.md

 | SYMPREQ-N-003 |      |      |      |      |      |      |      |
 | SYMPREQ-N-004 |      |      |      | X    |      |      |      |
 | SYMPREQ-B-001 |      |      |      |      |      |      | X    |

+Requirements that are not mapped to a test must be verified manually.
+This process has to be documented according to the system test specification in the IEC 62304 standard.
+All tests that can be automated, should be automated.

 The following test cases are defined:
 - TC01: UI test of the interactive web frontend including the input of symptoms and the display of a possible disease.